jdanekrh/amqv7-workshop/demos/broker/large-messages/README.md

 ## Large Messages in AMQ 7 Broker

-This worksheet covers handling large messages in the AMQ7 Broker.
+This worksheet covers handling large messages in the AMQ 7 Broker.
 By the end of this you should know:

 1. The large message concepts of AMQ 7
    * Memory limits in the broker